fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 :a_symbol
 :"surprisingly, this is also a symbol"
 ```
-Symbols must be valid Ruby variable names - the first letter after the colon has to be an underscore, or letter.
+Symbols must be valid Ruby variable names - the first letter after the colon has to be an underscore, quotation mark, or letter.

 ###### Numbers
 __Numbers__ typically fall under: